 With Hawk released on bail pending trial, his long time girlfriend proposes to him, while Dove finally confides her secret identity to Captain Arsala.

-(As an aside, this was the final issue of the Hawk & Dove series due to the impending Armageddon 2001 summer event that would forever change the pair.)
+(As an aside, this was the final issue of the HAWK AND DOVE series due to the impending ARMAGEDDON 2001 summer event that would forever change the pair.)

 In the Quantum Field, Captain Atom is happy in a world that he has created and which he controls; should anything happen that he dislikes, he can simply recreate the world.
 Unknown to him, there is a dark counterpart of his which is being fed each time Atom recreates his world.